DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 I personally stopped using group boards last year and my traffic did not suffer.
 If you follow my advice above about board creation and keywords you will not have a problem getting your products in front of your potential customers.

 Additionally, group boards take up LOADS of your time for very little reward.
+My most popular product pin came from a personal board, not a group board.

 Follow people as they interest you, but don’t follow a ton then try to unfollow.
 Pinterest notifications do not notify people in the same way they used to.
 The follow back is not a common practice anymore because of this.